top of page

 Teaching was not a phase of his career—it was the foundation of everything that followed.

-Joe Kids Class Kick.jpg
+Joe Kids Class Kick_edited.jpg

-Joe Camp Board mid 90s_edited.jpg
+Joe Camp Board mid 90s_edited_edited.jpg

 Joe teaching Pur Belt Tech_edited.jpg

-In 1970, Joe opened the only East Coast Ed Parker’s Kenpo Karate studio in Pikesville, establishing a direct extension of Parker’s system beyond the West Coast.
+In 1970, Joe opened the only East Coast Ed Parker’s Kenpo Karate studio in Pikesville, MD establishing a direct extension of Parker’s system beyond the West Coast.

-Rank, Leadership & Recognition
+Leadership, Rank & Recognition

 Living on the East Coast in the 1970s, Joe traveled frequently to California to train directly with Ed Parker.
 As his school in Pikesville grew and teaching responsibilities expanded, regular cross-country travel became increasingly difficult.